rossmann-engineering/Gateway/readme.md

 - Depending on the Fieldbus, the Gateway can be tested locally.
 - To Run a Modbus-TCP Server or Modbus-RTU Slave locally (for example www.EasyModbusTCP.NET), the IP-Address of the device has to be set to localhost for Modbus TCP, or a serial Bridge has to be set up for Modbus RTU
 - The Server Parameter has to be set to the MQTT-Broker the Data should be send to.
-- The default access credentials for the webserver are "wiseenergy" as username "123456" as password
+- The default access credentials for the webserver are "sre" as username "123456" as password

 <div id="configjsonstructure"/>